colelawrence/decipad/apps/docs/docs/integrations/11-code.md

 ![code editor](./img/code-preview.png)

 On the preview pane you will see the result and the format it will be available in in your document.
 Here you can change the type of the columns or simple result, and make sure that you actually got the data you wanted.
 Once done with this step, the "Insert"-button will give you a new integration block that you can re-use in your document just like any other variable (see [Integration Basics](/docs/integrations/basics) for details).

+## Private Keys (Coming Soon)

+We have a future update planned that will introduce the option to specify private keys, ensuring secure reuse within your code.
+With this feature, you will be able to protect your API setup and restrict access from unauthorized users.
+Stay tuned for more information on how to utilize private keys effectively or contact us via [support@decipad.com](mailto:support@decipad.com).